China touts support from Gulf states for Uyghur treatment

 Other participants in the meetings included the foreign ministers of Saudi Arabia, Kuwait, Oman and Bahrain.

-Iran’s Foreign Minister Hossein Amirabdollahian was also due to be in China at the end of this week.
-It wasn’t immediately clear if he joined the meetings with the others and Wang did not mention him in his comments.
+Iranian Foreign Minister Hossein Amirabdollahian was also in China, but it wasn’t immediately clear if he joined the meetings with the others and Wang did not mention him in his comments.

+Amirabdollahian tweeted Friday that he exchanged views with Wang on a “wide range of issues” including the Vienna negotiations and reached “important consensus.”
+He did not elaborate.

 China and the U.S. are increasingly jockeying for influence in the Middle East, where Chinese companies have found markets for goods and services ranging from highways to military drones.
-China’s economy is heavily reliant on Middle Eastern oil and gas and Beijing has also maintained close ties with Iran amid its nuclear ambitions and disputes with other Gulf nations.
+China is heavily reliant on Middle Eastern oil and gas and Beijing has also maintained close ties with Iran amid its nuclear ambitions and disputes with other Gulf nations.

+Associated Press writer Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.